Dressing for Success

 True, there are other factors like timeliness, politeness, etc. But, for the sake of this article, let’s assume you’ve done everything else perfectly.

 A great rule of thumb is to dress for the job you want.
-Ask yourself: would someone in your ideal position wear what you’re donning for the interview?
+Ask yourself: would someone that’s ideal for the position wear what you’re donning for the interview?

 There are dos and don’ts when it comes to dressing for job interviews.
 These matter for men and women, alike!

 Here are some dos and don’ts to follow when dressing for an interview, as well as a quick list of absolute no-nos.